-- Pay per reference number.
+- Pay per DFA online reference number.
 Need to pay for several passports?
 Pay one reference number at a time.,

 - Always confirm your payment by checking your email account.

-- Payment in the DFA is not entertained anymore, so choose an ePayment channel suited for you.
+- Payment in the DFA has not been entertained anymore, so choose an ePayment channel suited for you.

-- Remittance centers accept passport processing fee (M. Lhuillier, Cebuana Lhuillier, and Villarica Pawnshop)
+- Remittance centers accept passport processing fees (M. Lhuillier, Cebuana Lhuillier, and Villarica Pawnshop)

 Step 3: Be on Your Scheduled DFA Passport Appointment